yugabyte/yugabyte-db/docs/content/preview/yugabyte-voyager/migrate/assess-migration.md

     1. **Without source database connectivity**: In situations where direct access to the source database is restricted, there is an alternative approach.
 Voyager includes packages with scripts for both PostgreSQL and Oracle present at `/etc/yb-voyager/gather-assessment-metadata`.
 You can perform the following steps for PostgreSQL with these scripts (similar for Oracle).

-        1. Copy the scripts to a machine which has access to the source database.
+        1. On a machine which has access to the source database, copy the scripts and install dependencies psql, and pg_dump version 14 or later.
+Alternatively, you can install yb-voyager on the machine to automatically get the dependencies.
         1. Run the `yb-voyager-pg-gather-assessment-metadata.sh` script by providing the source connection string, the schema names, path to a directory where metadata will be saved, and an optional argument of an interval to capture the IOPS metadata of the source (in seconds with a default value of 120).
 For example,

             ```sh